 Grade > Subject > Unit (e.g. “Fifth Standard” > “Math” > “Unit 5”)

-A channel can consist of content from the many sources we make available (such as Khan Academy, CK-12 or TESSA, among others) and/or from your own materials (as long as they are in one of the following formats: MP4, MP3, PDF, EPUB, HTML5 apps, Markdown documents, and multiple exercise formats).
+A channel can consist of content from the many sources we make available (such as Khan Academy, CK-12 or TESSA, among others) and/or from your own materials (as long as they are in one of the following formats that we support thus far: MP4, MP3, PDF, and ZIP (packaged HTML5)).

 You may also choose to pull select content from the existing content channels and create a new personalized channel for your learners.
 The content curation server allows you to pick and choose specific content pieces and arrange them however you would like.